kubeshop/testkube/docs/installing.md

 # Installation

-To get TestKube up and running you will need to
+To get Testkube up and running you will need to

 1. Install the kubectl testkube plugin
-2. Install TestKube in your cluster
+2. Install Testkube in your cluster
-3. Configure TestKube's Dashboard UI Ingress for your ingress-controller if needed.
+3. Configure Testkube's Dashboard UI Ingress for your ingress-controller if needed.

 ## Install the kubectl testkube plugin

 ### Installing on MacOS

-We're building Homebew tap for each release, so you can easily install TestKube with Homebrew.
+We're building Homebew tap for each release, so you can easily install Testkube with Homebrew.

 ```sh
 brew tap kubeshop/homebrew-testkube